Terricide/SharpJS/README.md

 ## New/Coming Soon
 - New: A beautiful, modern new loading UI!
 - Coming soon: NeptuniumKit: A completely new, sleek UI with Material Design.
-Powered by [FezVrasta's awesome Bootstrap Material Design](https://fezvrasta.github.io/bootstrap-material-design/) library!
+Powered by Materialize.css

 ## Currently supported APIs and Frameworks:
 - **IridiumIon.NeptuniumKit** - (**In Progress/Coming Soon**) A XAML-inspired UI framework based on Material Design.
 It will be a complete reimplementation of ExaPhaser.WebForms with a focus on extensibility, features, and modern UI.